gannonprudhomme/Desktop-Control-Tablet/README.md

 1) Install node.js/npm on your Raspberry Pi.
 2) Clone the repository in the folder of your choosing.
 For ease of use, I'd suggest putting it in the `/home/pi/` or desktop folder.
 3) After the entering repo folder, run ```npm install``` to install all of the relevant packages.
+4) To install Electron on the Pi, run `npm install -g electron@3.0.13`
-4) Set the local IP of your Pi in the `host-ip` field of ```view-settings.json```.
+5) Set the local IP of your Pi in the `host-ip` field of ```view-settings.json```.
-5) If you want to use the Volume Mixer and Performance Stats modules, download and install the [Windows 10 companion server](https://github.com/gannonprudhomme/Desktop-Control-Tablet-Server).
+6) If you want to use the Volume Mixer and Performance Stats modules, download and install the [Windows 10 companion server](https://github.com/gannonprudhomme/Desktop-Control-Tablet-Server).
-6) Optionally, in ```view-settings.json``` swap out the included modules that you want to use by first adding/removing their id's in the `modules` array, then by adding/removing their information in `currentModules`.
+7) Optionally, in ```view-settings.json``` swap out the included modules that you want to use by first adding/removing their id's in the `modules` array, then by adding/removing their information in `currentModules`.
-7) For ease of use, create a `.sh` file on the Pi and add this:
+8) For ease of use, create a `.sh` file on the Pi and add this:

 ```bash
   cd Desktop-Control-Tablet/ # Navigate to the repository location